yousefelassal/quote-cron/README.md

 > When one tugs at a single thing in nature, he finds it attached to the rest of the world.

 > The free man is he who does not fear to go to the end of his thought.

+> I never teach my pupils.
+I only attempt to provide the conditions in which they can learn.